 Terrariums, or "Wardian cases" as they were called back in the day quickly gained popularity in Victorian England, but faded just as fast.
 Becoming popular once again in the 1970s and fading just as fast (once again), the terrarium seems to be making yet another comeback, no doubt because creating a terrarium is cheap, easy and fun.

-The beauty of making a terrarium is that it is literally a mini, low maintenance indoor garden of greenery that fits with just about any style of home decor and can be designed in a myriad of different ways.
+The beauty of making a terrarium is that it is literally a mini, low maintenance indoor garden of greenery that fits with just about any style of home decor and can be designed in a myriad of different ways, and so many items can be picked up at the dollar store for next to nothing.
 Here's what you need to create a terrarium of your own.

 This DIY is for open air terrariums, but you can make a terrarium using a closed container as well.
 Want to learn more about that?
 Check out how the Gardenista does it.